otsolap/bare-necessities/README.md

 Refactor:

-- Redo Workout Day && Type into Select options.
+- Redo Workout Day && Type into React-Bootstrap Form-Select options.
 - Refactor LocalStorage to MERN-stack.

 New Features: